 - Filing a Fictitious Business Name Statement does not reserve the name for your exclusive use.

 - It is a requirement under Business & Professions Code § 17900.

 - The County Clerk-Recorder cannot refuse to file a fictitious business name statement because the name is already being used by someone else.

 - If there is a conflict between business owners using the same or similar names, it becomes a legal matter between the business owners.

 - Please read the instructions on the form carefully.
 Changes to the form cannot be made after the statement is filed.

-- State Law requires the disclosure of actual street addresses for the place of business and EACH owner's place of residence
+- State Law requires the disclosure of actual street addresses for the place of business

 - Do not use a mailing address such as a P.O.
 Box, postal suite, postal drop box, mailing suite, etc.